kgateway-dev/kgateway/docs/content/guides/integrations/datadog/_index.md

 ## Summary

 In this guide we showed you how to integrate Datadog with Gloo and Envoy proxies.
 It's important to remember that the changes made to the gateway-proxy ConfigMap and Deployment should also be updated in the Helm values file you use to deploy Gloo.
-Otherwise you may overwrite the configuration on a future upgrade.
+This is especially important if you are using Helm version 2, which does not gracefully handle out-of-band changes.
 It is also possible to configure these settings before Gloo is installed by using a custom values file with the Helm installation.

+The full list of Helm values is available in the [docs]({{% versioned_link_path fromRoot="/reference/helm_chart_values/" %}}).
+In particular the values `gatewayProxies.gatewayProxy.podTemplate.extraAnnotations.NAME` and `gatewayProxies.gatewayProxy.configMap.data.NAME` can be updated to have the intended effects.
+You can also use [Kustomization]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/helm_advanced/" %}}) to patch the produced Helm chart prior to deployment.